demystifyfp/demystifyfp/content/fsharp/series/fstweet/deploying-to-azure-app-service.md

 It's great to see you back in the twenty-first part of [Creating a Twitter Clone in F# using Suave]({{< relref "intro.md">}}) blog post series.

-In this blog post, we are going to prepare our code for deployment, and we'll be deploying our FsTweet Application in Azure using [Azure App Service](https://azure.microsoft.com/en-in/services/app-service/).
+In this blog post, we are going to prepare our code for deployment, and we'll be deploying our FsTweet Application on Azure using [Azure App Service](https://azure.microsoft.com/en-in/services/app-service/).

 Let's dive in.